greg-raven/Uncommon-Sense/_drafts/staging.md

 At the foundation of our civil liberties lies the principle that denies to government officials an exceptional position before the law and which subjects them to the same rules of conduct that are commands to the citizen.
 Louis D. Brandeis

 Experience should teach us to be most on our guard to protect liberty when the Government's purposes are beneficent.
 Men born to freedom are naturally alert to repel invasion of their liberty by evil-minded rulers.
 The greatest dangers to liberty lurk in insidious encroachment by men of zeal, well-meaning but without understanding.
 Louis D. Brandeis

-The government is the potent omnipresent teacher.
-For good or ill it teaches the whole people by its example.
-Crime is contagious.
-If the government becomes a lawbreaker, it breeds contempt for law; it invites every man to become a law unto himself; it invites anarchy.
-To declare that the end justifies the means --- to declare that the government may commit crimes --- would bring terrible retribution.
-Louis D. Brandeis

 The makers of our constitution undertook to secure conditions favorable to the pursuit of happiness ...
 They sought to protect Americans in their beliefs, their thoughts, their emotions and their sensations.
 They conferred, as against the government, the right to be let alone --- the most comprehensive of the rights and the right most valued by civilized men.
 Louis D. Brandeis